exercism/website/docs/conventions.md

 The third priority is speed.
 Slow test-suites hurt.
-Where possible avoid creating unnecessary DB records, or adding sleeps to fix sproadic system tests.
+Where possible avoid creating unnecessary DB records, or adding sleeps to fix sporadic system tests.
 But do not make changes that speed things up, but reduce test-coverage or robustness.

 For complex objects (e.g. serializers, view components), create one test for the "happy" path, and then subsequent tests for variables that may change.